-It is reasonable to infer that IFRS17.119 refers to the entity's aggregate RA, and it would be at the discretion of the entity to disclose the confidence level of RA at levels lower than the entity.
+It is reasonable to infer that IFRS17.119 refers to the entity's aggregate RA, and it would be at the discretion of the entity to disclose the confidence level of RA at lower granularity levels (e.g., portfolio or group) than the overall entity level.

-With respect to determination of the confidence level, question 4.18 in the Draft Ed Note IFRS 17 Application states:
+With respect to the determination of the confidence level, question 4.18 in the Draft Ed Note IFRS 17 Application states:

-In order to determine confidence levels, it is necessary to be able to locate the value of the fulfilment cash flow of a collection of insurance contracts on the probability distribution of the present value of the cash flows for the contracts.
+In order to determine confidence levels, it is necessary to be able to locate the value of the Fulfilment Cash Flow of a collection of insurance contracts on the probability distribution of the present value of the cash flows for the contracts.
 If that probability distribution is not explicitly derived as part of the valuation process, some method or model might be needed to estimate the percentiles of that combined portfolio distribution at the amount that reflects the risk adjustment.
-The extent of the analysis needed for such estimation is likely to require judgment.
+The extent of the analysis needed for such estimation is likely to require judgement.